Nutrition and Long COVID

 At Kaplan Center, our goal is to treat long-COVID by taking a holistic, whole-body approach.
 That includes the use of new and emerging research and treatment that might produce better outcomes for patients.
 Dietary habits may be part of that approach and we may suggest this alongside other treatment options when dealing with long-COVID.

-If you are experiencing symptoms beyond six weeks of being diagnosed with COVID-19, our Long-COVID Recovery Program may be suitable for you.
+If you are experiencing symptoms beyond six weeks of being diagnosed with COVID-19, learn more about our Long-COVID Recovery Services to regain your strength, energy, and vitality.
+Click here for more information.

 Leave a Reply